lebretou/SVG_taxonomy/README.md

 | Line (Small)     | 10               | 1        | N/A      |
 | Line (Medium)    | 25               | 2        | N/A      |

+### Data Generation and Plotting

-Data points for creating these plots are generated using `data_generation/gen_data.py`, which can be specified using command line arguments.
-You can specify the number of data points, chart type, and number of separate datasets to generate.
-Example:
+Data points for creating the plots are generated using `data_generation/gen_data.py`.
+The script can be run with command-line arguments to specify the number of data points, chart type, and number of separate datasets to generate.
+For example:

 `python3 gen_data.py --data_type scatter --n_points 30 --n_datasets 20 --output_folder {OUTPUT_PATH}`

-The plots are then plotted using `data_generation/plot.py`, which again can be specified using command line arguments.
-You can specify the chart type, input and output folders, as well as whether to label the data points.
-Example:
+The plots are then created using `data_generation/plot.py`.
+This script also accepts command-line arguments to specify the chart type, input and output folders, and whether to label the data points.
+For example:

 `python plot.py --data_type scatter --input_folder {INPUT_PATH} --output_folder {OUTPUT_PATH} --label`

 ## Prompts
-The prompts are located in `llm/prompt.json`.
-We created a prompt for each low-level visual taxonomy that we tested.
-One example prompt:
+The prompts used in the study are located in `llm/prompt.json`.
+Each prompt corresponds to a low-level visual taxonomy that was tested.
+Here's an example prompt:

 ```
 <input>: An SVG scatter plot with n points.
 The points are not labeled with their coordinates.
 The axes, title, legends, and other unnecessary elements are omitted for simplicity.